paavoto7/westshell/README.md

 - echo
 - history
 - hash
+- exit

+Builtin commands can only take single argument as of now

 ### Planned features
-- Piping ( | )
-- Quoted arguments ("like this")
-- Input/output redirection
 - History navigation (with arrow keys)
+- Other redirection operations
-- Background processes
+- Background processes (Currently doesn't work properly)

 The code structure and organisation are very much subject to change.
 My primary goal is to first to implement the core functionality and refine from there.